-The catchy tune, “Baroque Hoedown,” has been a part of the parade since 1972.
+The catchy tune, “Baroque Hoedown,” has been a part of Main Street Electrical Parade since 1972.
 The song was made in 1967 by electronic music pioneers Jean-Jacques Perrey and Gershon Kingsley.
 You are guaranteed to be humming it for the rest of the night!

 Tinker Bell’s new lead float made its debut at the parade on June 6, 2010.
 The parade consists of 23 floats and 80 performers.